benbrastmckie/ModelChecker/Code/README.md

 Conjunction and disjunction are dual operators obeying the standard De Morgan laws.
 The absorption laws do not hold, nor does conjunction distribute over disjunction, or _vice versa_.

-The hyperintensional semantic theory for counterfactual conditionals is motivated and further elaborated in this [draft](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).
+The semantic theory for counterfactual conditionals is motivated and further elaborated in this [draft](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).
-For the background hyperintensional theory of propositions, see this [paper](https://link.springer.com/article/10.1007/s10992-021-09612-w).
+For the background theory of hyperintensional propositions, see this [paper](https://link.springer.com/article/10.1007/s10992-021-09612-w).
 More information can be found in the GitHub [repository](https://github.com/benbrastmckie/ModelChecker).